arr2036/ldapperf/README.md

 Contributing
 ------------

-Pull requests welcome, so long as they're pretty and useful.
+Pull requests welcome, so long as they're well formatted and useful.

 Author
 ------